hsgarn/foosobsplus/README.md

 # FoosOBSPlus
 FoosOBSPlus is a tool to enhance your foosball streaming experience.
 It is a flexible foosball score keeper and statistics program that will send the match information to your OBS Studio (Version 28 or higher) streaming software.
-It also plays well with Elagto's Stream Deck products so updating the score, switching sides, calling times out can all be done with a simple button presses..
+It also plays well with Elagto's Stream Deck products so updating the score, switching sides, calling times out can all be done with simple button presses.

 ## Overview
 FoosOBSPlus sends your Foosball game data (Players, scores, game counts, time outs, etc.) to OBS Studio using OBS Studio's web sockets protocol.
 Almost every field displayed in FoosOBSPlus can be sent to OBS Studio and displayed to your live stream.
-FoosOBSPlus can also connect to an auto scoring system using a Raspberry Pico W and some lasers (see https://github.com/hsgarn/FoosScore for more information.
-A Stream Deck can be used in combination with Auto Hot Keys to control most functions in FoosOBSPlus.)
+FoosOBSPlus can also connect to an auto scoring system using a Raspberry Pico W and some lasers (see https://github.com/hsgarn/FoosScore for more information).
+Also a Stream Deck can be used in combination with Auto Hot Keys to control most functions in FoosOBSPlus.

 FoosOBSPlus Main Screen:
 <img align="left" width="850" height="630" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusScreen1.png">